BouchekirRedouane/etb2-vs-extension/README.md

 You can download the current version from here: [here](https://github.com/BouchekirRedouane/etb2-vs-extension/releases/download/untagged-ee27cb47ff65183324ef/etb2-vs-code-0.0.1.vsix)

-## Current version
-TBA

 ## Requirements
-- Linux or Intel Mac
+- Linux or Mac
 - NodeJS (v12.16.1 or greater) https://nodejs.org/en/download
 - Visual Studio Code (v1.49.0 or greater) https://code.visualstudio.com

 ## Installation instructions
 VSCode-ETB2 can be installed from the Visual Studio Code Marketplace or from GitHub.

 **Manual installation of VSCode-ETB2 from GitHub**
-1. Download the .vsix file of VSCode-ETB2 from [github](https://github.com/).
+1. Download the .vsix file of VSCode-ETB2 from [github]([https://github.com/](https://github.com/BouchekirRedouane/etb2-vs-extension/releases/download/untagged-ee27cb47ff65183324ef/etb2-vs-code-0.0.1.vsix)).
 2. Click on the Extensions icon in the Activity Bar
 3. Click on the `...` menu in the title bar, and use `Install from VSIX` to select the downloaded .vsix file.